Amygdala Function: Psychology Behind Fight Or Flight

-Medically reviewed by Julie Dodson, MA
+Medically reviewed by Julie Dodson, MA, LCSW

-Updated April 19, 2024by BetterHelp Editorial Team
+Updated October 11, 2024by BetterHelp Editorial Team

-Content Warning: Please be advised, the below article might mention trauma-related topics that could be triggering to the reader.
-Please see our Get Help Now page for more immediate resources.
+Please be advised, the below article might mention trauma-related topics that include suicide, substance use, or abuse which could be triggering to the reader.

-Based on their understanding of brain function, clinicians have been able to develop therapeutic interventions to help clients cope more effectively with fear, stress and anxiety disorders in many different contexts.
+Based on their understanding of human brain function, clinicians have been able to develop therapeutic interventions to help clients cope more effectively with fear, stress and anxiety disorders in many different contexts.

 Experiencing constant fight or flight mode?

-Amygdala function: Psychology of the brain
+Amygdala function: Psychology of the brain's temporal lobe and limbic system

 To understand how the amygdala functions, you may consider how many people react when faced with a common fear: public speaking.
-At some point in our lives, nearly all of us might have been faced with the prospect of public speaking, or glossophobia.
+At some point in our lives, nearly all of us have been faced with the prospect of public speaking, or glossophobia.
 Estimates suggest that about 73% of people have some degree of glossophobia.

 With this in mind, the fear of public speaking can create physiological symptoms such as an increased heart rate, increased respiration, butterflies in the stomach, and brain fog prior to a presentation due to the perception of stressful or “threatening” stimuli that can be associated with the action of public speaking.